Uniqcoda/contact-app-api/README.md

 # Contacts App API

-Design the API backend for a contacts app that is able to
+A basic contact app that can

 - List all the contacts in the app
 - Add a new contact